Hostish

 Hostish serves your PC through a VPS tunnel.
 Visitors connect to the VPS over HTTPS, and the VPS forwards requests to your PC while your agent is running.

-Nerd: your agent opens an outbound WebSocket to the VPS (so no inbound router ports), and the VPS forwards HTTP requests to your agent and returns the responses back to visitors.
+Nerd: your agent opens an outbound WebSocket to the VPS, and the VPS forwards HTTP requests to your agent and returns the responses back to visitors.
+This works behind NAT without inbound router ports.

 Dumb